Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/blendshapes.md

 ## Creating an Expression

 In the next step, you need to create an **Expression**.
-Expressions are collection of multiple blend shapes.
+Expressions are a collection of multiple blend shapes.
 If you only have one blend shape, simply set it to a value of `1.0`.
-If you have multiple blend shapes, set all blend shapes to 0, except for the ones which you want to have part of a later specific animation.
-You can also set intermittent values such as 0.5, if you want a certain blend shape only to appear partially in an animation.
+If you have multiple blend shapes, mix them together in a way that you want to control them later during a specific animation.
+You can also set intermittent values such as 0.5, if you want a certain blend shape only to appear partially during an expression.

 <video width="100%" controls loop>
   <source src="/videos/puppet_warp_blend_shapes_expression.mp4" type="video/mp4">